FRIST Art Museum Autism Affinity Day

 Description of Autism Affinity Day

-Ever wanted to visit the FRIST Center for Visual Arts?
+Ever wanted to visit the FRIST Art Museum?
 The event is co-sponsored by Vanderbilt University’s TRIAD (Treatment and Research Institute for Autism Spectrum Disorders).

 Many exhibits are featured on Affinity Day including Nick Cave: Feat. and Rome: City and Empire